Luceos/php-tutorial/chapter.2.setup.md

 ## Your webserver

-You now have made a local webserver.
-Webservers are computers, like yours, which are placed in a building (called datacenter) with a fast internet connection and other, for hosting, benefits.
+You now have made a local [webserver](http://en.wikipedia.org/wiki/Webserver).
+Webservers are computers, like yours, which are placed in a building (called [datacenter](http://en.wikipedia.org/wiki/Data_center)) with a fast internet connection and other, for hosting, benefits.

+### Anatomy of a webserver

+The webserver you now are running on your machine uses the software Apache, just like Microsoft Word, Apache is responsible for serving pages to a visitor.
+The default input it asks for is HTML.
+However you also installed PHP, which allows for dynamic functionality.

 ### Serving code